Skip to content

 Biography

-Trained as a Cancer Immunologist in France, Jean Christophe Beltra, PhD, rapidly became interested in CD8 T cells.
-He joined Dr. Hélène Decaluwe’s lab in Montreal, Canada, to obtain an international PhD.
-Supported by multiple doctoral fellowships, including from the American Association of Immunologists, his PhD work was among the first to find evidence of a key role for cytokines in the development of CD8 T cell exhaustion, a hypo-responsive state preventing optimal control of chronic viral infections and cancers.
+Trained as a cancer immunologist in France, Jean-Christophe Beltra became interested in CD8 T cells.
+He joined the lab of Hélène Decaluwe, MD, PhD, in Montreal, Canada, to obtain an international doctorate.
+Supported by multiple doctoral fellowships, including from the American Association of Immunologists, he was among the first to evidence a direct impact of cytokine signals in the development of CD8 T cell exhaustion, a hypo-responsive state preventing optimal control of chronic viral infections and cancers.

-Intimately convinced that CD8 T cell exhaustion was a much more complex process than previously appreciated, Beltra joined Dr. John Wherry’s lab at the University of Pennsylvania in 2017 with the idea that a deeper understanding of this complexity may reveal novel therapeutic opportunities.
-Using state of the art transcriptional and epigenetic analytic approaches, Beltra found evidence of new subsets of exhausted CD8 T cells, revealing a coordinated, multi-stage developmental process to terminal exhaustion.
-This research demonstrated that exhausted CD8 T cells retain some degree of developmental flexibility that can be exploited therapeutically, notably in the context of PD-1/PD-L1 blockade.
+Convinced that CD8 T-cell exhaustion was a much more complex process than previously appreciated, in 2017 Dr. Beltra joined the lab of John Wherry, PhD, at the University of Pennsylvania with the idea that a deeper understanding of this complexity may reveal novel therapeutic opportunities.
+Using state-of-the-art transcriptional and epigenetic analytic approaches, Dr. Beltra found evidence of new subsets of exhausted CD8 T cells, revealing a coordinated, multistage developmental process to terminal exhaustion.
+This research demonstrated that exhausted CD8 T cells retain some degree of developmental flexibility that can be exploited therapeutically, notably in the context of PD-1/PDL1 blockade.

-As a Parker postdoctoral Scholar, his current project aims to identify new molecular pathways capable of counteracting the exhaustion program in CD8 T cells.
-Cytokine derived-signals appear to be key players in the process.
-Taking advantage of the leading expertise of the Wherry lab and multiple fruitful collaborations including within the PICI community, he is now using the most up-to-date immunology tools and computational approaches to understand how these powerful agents shape the developmental process of CD8 T cell exhaustion.
+As a Parker Scholar, Dr. Beltra aimed to identify new molecular pathways capable of counteracting the exhaustion program in CD8 T cells.
+Cytokine-derived signals appear to be key players in the process.
+Taking advantage of the leading expertise of the Wherry Lab, and building on PICI’s collaborative network, Dr. Beltra is using cutting-edge immunology tools and computational approaches to understand how these powerful agents shape the developmental process of CD8 T cell exhaustion.
+Dr. Beltra’s recent work notably showed that manipulating key cytokine pathways in TEX could strongly potentiate responses to PD-1 blockade, and even provoked epigenetic reprogramming of TEX towards better cell-states.

-Together, he hopes this research will lead to the identification of biologically relevant combinatorial agents capable of synergizing with checkpoint blockade therapy to achieve curative and protective immunity in a higher number of patients with cancer.
+He hopes this research will translate into the design of biologically relevant combinatorial approaches capable of synergizing with checkpoint blockade therapy to achieve protective immunity in a higher number of patients.

 Education & Training